 Visiting the Dalí Theatre-Museum

 We did not book our tickets ahead, and that was definitely a mistake.
 We ended up waiting in line – in August in Spain at midday – for perhaps 45 minutes.
 We managed to keep ourselves entertained, but booking ahead would have allowed us a much quicker entry.
+Click here for skip-the-line tickets.

 The area has three Dalí-related museums.
 Besides this one, you can visit the Gala Dalí Castle Museum in Púbol, in the house Dalí bought for his wife, Gala.
 He did all the interior design, including the furniture, and also the garden.